SAP-samples/abap-exercises-codejam/exercises/ex4/README.md

 4. Choose Define Projection View from the selection box and click “Finish“.
 <br>![](/exercises/ex4/images/04_03_0040.png)

-5. Enter the code as shown here.
+5. Enter the code as shown here and make sure to replace XXX with your group number.
 ```abap
 @EndUserText.label: 'Travel Projection View'
 @AccessControl.authorizationCheck: #NOT_REQUIRED